 Other operating expenses consist primarily of facilities expenses, title plant maintenance, premium taxes (which insurance underwriters are required to pay on title premiums in lieu of franchise and other state taxes), postage and courier services, computer services, professional services, advertising expenses, general insurance and trade and notes receivable allowances.
-Other operating expenses increased \$25.4 million to \$243.0 million in the three months ended September 30, 2008, from \$217.6 million in the first nine months of 2007, and increased \$62.4 million to \$711.7 million in the first nine months of 2008 from \$649.4 million in the first nine months of 2007.
+Other operating expenses increased \$25.4 million to \$243.0 million in the three months ended September 30, 2008, from \$217.6 million in the three months ended September 30, 2007, and increased \$62.4 million to \$711.7 million in the first nine months of 2008 from \$649.4 million in the first nine months of 2007.
 These increases included \$12.5 million and \$19.9 million in abandoned lease charges in the three and nine month periods ended September 30, 2008, respectively, resulting from the acceleration of the present value of remaining lease obligations and the write-off of leasehold improvements related to offices that were closed during those periods.
-The increases also reflect equal increases in revenues and expenses associated with a division of our business that manages real estate owned by financial institutions.
-These increases in revenues and expenses have no net impact on our net (loss) earnings.
+The increases also reflect equal increases in revenues and expenses have no net impact on our net (loss) earnings.
 The increases also reflect recent acquisitions, growth in our foreclosure related operations, and a decrease in benefits related to our escrow balances, which are reflected as an offset to other operating expenses.
 These increases were partially offset by decreases in variable costs that are consistent with the decline in revenues and by operating expense cuts in our core title operations as we continue to cut costs in response to the decrease in title insurance and other title-related activity.